317th Airlift Wing

-A C-130 Hercules from the former 317th Airlift Group from Dyess Air Force Base, Texas, prepares to take off for an airlift mission in support of Operation Enduring Freedom at Bagram Air Base, Afghanistan.

-The 317th Airlift Wing (317 AW) is a United States Air Force unit, stationed at Dyess Air Force Base, Texas.
-Assigned to Air Mobility Command (AMC) Eighteenth Air Force, the 317 AW operates as a tenant unit at Dyess AFB, an installation under the control of the 7th Bomb Wing (7 BW) of the Air Force Global Strike Command (AFGSC).
+The 317th Airlift Wing is a United States Air Force unit, stationed at Dyess Air Force Base, Texas.
+Assigned to Air Mobility Command (AMC) Eighteenth Air Force, the wing is a tenant unit at Dyess Air Force Base, an installation under the control of the 7th Bomb Wing of the Air Force Global Strike Command.

-Previously designated as the 317th Airlift Group (317 AG), the unit was redesignated as the 317th Airlift Wing (317 AW) on 6 July 2017.
+Previously designated the 317th Airlift Group, the unit was redesignated as a wing on 6 July 2017.

-The 317 AW is a "tactical" airlift organization, flying the Lockheed Martin C-130J Super Hercules.
-Since December 2003, the 317th has been in a continuously deployed status in support of the Global War on Terrorism, with elements being deployed into combat areas.
-It has been engaged in Operation Enduring Freedom (OEF); Operation Iraqi Freedom (OIF), as well as supporting other Air Expeditionary units around the world.
+The 317th is an airlift organization, flying the Lockheed Martin C-130J Super Hercules.
+Since December 2003, the 317th has been in a continuously deployed status in support of the global war on terrorism, with elements being deployed into combat areas.
+It has been engaged in Operation Enduring Freedom and Operation Iraqi Freedom, as well as supporting other air expeditionary units around the world.

-During World War II, the unit's predecessor, the 317th Troop Carrier Group was one of the most highly decorated troop carrier units of the United States Army Air Forces.

 Units

-The 317 AW is composed of the following groups and squadrons:
+The 317th Airlift Wing is composed of the following groups and squadrons: